clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/4-exercise-configure-ddos-protection-virtual-network-using-azure-portal.md

    ```

-> [!NOTE] The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.
+\[!NOTE\]<br> The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.